dokku/dokku/docs/getting-started/installation.md

 #### 3. Deploy your first application

-At this point, you should be able to run or [deploy to the Dokku installation](/docs/deployment/application-deployment.md).
+At this point, you should be able to [deploy to the Dokku installation](/docs/deployment/application-deployment.md).